 You'll stop at the serene fishing villages of Arnarstapi and Búðir, with the white glacier of Snæfellsjökull looming above.
-You'll also get to admire the stunning Lóndrangar cliffs, before a stop at the black pebble beach of Djúpalónssandur.
+You'll also get to admire the stunning Lóndrangar cliffs before stopping at the black pebble beach of Djúpalónssandur.
 And to top off the day, you can admire the cone-shaped Kirkjufell mountain and nearby waterfall.

 After an eventful day, you'll be returned back to your accommodation in Reykjavík.

-You'll be picked up from your accommodation in Reykjavík, and driven just outside of the city, for about 30 minutes to Bláfjöll, or 'The Blue Mountains'.
+You'll be picked up from your accommodation in Reykjavík and driven just outside of the city, for about 30 minutes to Bláfjöll, or 'The Blue Mountains'.
 From a hut there, you'll need to walk for approximately one hour to the entry of the Þríhnúkagígur volcano.
-The hike is 3.2 km, or 2 miles, and you want to be sure to be wearing good hiking boots and warm clothing.
-Especially because inside the cave it's rather chilly, or about 5-6°C / 42-43°F.
+The hike is 3.2 km or 2 miles, and you want to be sure to be wearing good hiking boots and warm clothing.
+Inside the cave, it's rather chilly, or about 5-6°C / 42-43°F.

-You will then descend 198 metres into the ground, in an elevator.
+You will then descend 650 feet (198 meters) into the ground in an elevator.
 The journey going down into the crater takes around 6 minutes.
-When you reach the ground you'll have half an hour to take in your colourful surroundings - in a space wide enough to fit three basketball courts and tall enough to fit the Statue of Liberty easily.
+When you reach the bottom, you'll have half an hour to take in your colorful surroundings - in a space wide enough to fit three basketball courts and tall enough to fit the Statue of Liberty easily.

 When you've taken the lift back up and hiked back to the base hut, a warm Icelandic meat soup will await you indoors, along with some beverages and snacks.
 After that, you'll be transported back to your accommodation in Reykjavík.